13 min read

 Quick Win: Check Your Current Setup

-Before we dive deeper, let's see what you're actually running:
+Before we dive deeper, let's see what you're actually running right now:

 # See how many processes your app uses